-While recent years have seen a research interest in the concept of teacher identity, still less is known about the interplay between teacher/researcher identity.
+While recent years have seen a research interest in the concept of teacher identity, still less is known about the interplay between teacher-researcher identity.
 This issue is important for the fields of applied linguistics and teacher education because it sheds light on teacher-scholars' identity realizations.
 In this study, I examine the interrelations of teacher and researcher identity across different contexts and spaces.
 Namely, I analyze the trajectories of one teacher as he moved through countries and educational experiences.
-Beginning with the assumption that identity is a complex, dynamic, multidimensional, negotiated, and co-constructed process, I generated and analyzed data - including semi-structure interviews, artifacts, and email correspondence - holistically.
-I find that the participant demonstrated perception of his professional identity as a teacher in terms of duty.
-I discuss the points of transition, where the participant's identities are re-shaped.
+Data sources included semi-structured interviews, artifacts, and email correspondence.
+Beginning with the assumption that identity is a complex, dynamic, multidimensional, negotiated, and co-constructed process, I generated and analyzed data through holistic coding (Saldaña, 2016).
+I found that the participant demonstrated perception of his professional identity as a teacher in terms of duty.
+I discuss the points of transition, where the participant's identities were re-shaped.
 My findings contribute to the conversation about the dichotomous view of teaching and researching.